 Students are urged to take advantage of the thesis/dissertation program administered by the Graduate School (https://gradschool.utk.edu/academics/graduation/theses-and-dissertations/).
 A variety of activities are provided, including thesis/dissertation workshops on a variety of subjects.
 The Graduate School provides a schedule of all Graduate School workshops to be held that term.
-In addition, students are urged to consult the Graduate School's information on formatting a dissertation (http://gradschool.utk.edu/thesesdissertations/formatting/).
+In addition, students are urged to consult the Graduate School's information on formatting a dissertation (Preparing Your Work - The Graduate School (utk.edu)).